 - Keep an eye out for lawn diseases and fungus – especially as humidity rises.
-Treat with a Heritage G type product

 - Watch for grubs and other lawn insects

-- Mow low around 2 – 2.5″
+- Mow low around 2 – 2.5 inches.

 - Overseed or slice seed with a quality grass seed such as Jonathan Green Black Beauty or GCI Turf.
-Depending on how thin or think your turn is, aiming for 3- lbs. per 1,000
+Depending on how thin or think your turn is, aim for 3- lbs. per 1,000

-- Lime – depending on soil needs, a calcitic lime like Jonathan Green Magical
+- Lime: depending on soil needs, a calcitic lime like Jonathan Green Magical

-- When seeding, you can also use Tenacity
+- When seeding, you can also use Tenacity.

-- Mow low again, aiming for ~2.5 – 3.0″ grass height.
-Final cut of the season should be 2″
+- Mow low again, aiming for a 2.3 to 3 inch grass height.
+The final cut of the fall season should be 2 inches.

 - Begin winterizer fertilizer like Macro-Micro Blend by Yard Mastery or ProPEAT 17-0-4